António Costa: Third term (2022–2024)

 Costa was re-elected in the 2022 Portuguese legislative election, with the PS winning 120 seats, up from 108 seats, in a surprise outright majority in the Assembly.
 In the weeks leading up to the election, polling suggested that Costa and the Socialist Party would retain their status as the largest party in the Assembly but would need the help of other parties to achieve a majority.
 In his victory speech, Costa thanked voters for giving him "an increased responsibility" and promising to govern "with and for all Portuguese".
 This gave him the mandate to form the XXIII Constitutional Government of Portugal.

-During Costa’s third term, several amendments to the country’s Labour Code were carried out.
-However, his third term was marred by a wave of scandals and resignations that affected his popularity negatively in the opinion polls.
+During Costa's third term, several amendments were made to the Portuguese Labour Code.
+The third term was marred by a wave of scandals and resignations that affected Costa's popularity negatively in the opinion polls.
 11 ministers and secretaries of state left their roles, over allegations of corruption and past misconduct or questionable practices.
 The most significant scandal was the TAP scandal where Costa's government has been involved.
 Infrastructure Minister Pedro Nuno Santos submitted his resignation in December 2022, following a public backlash over a hefty severance pay a secretary of state received from state-owned TAP, which fell under his remit.